This article has links to products and services we love, which we may make commission from.

 The sizes are mostly incredible too.
 Ideal for a doggy bag takeaway and the zero waste mantra.

-15. Crackers and Chips
+14. Crackers and Chips

-So many types and seasoning.
-I love going to Walmart just to look at the shelves.
-You can keep your squeezing cheese though.
+I love going to Walmart to look at the shelves.

-16. S’mores
+15. S’mores

-OMG.
-Sweet crackers, hard chocolate and gooey marshmallow.
-Campsite goodness.
-Calorific but terrific.
+Sweet crackers, hard chocolate, and gooey marshmallow.

-17. Cocktails
+16. Cocktails

-Hand Grenades, Hurricanes and Voodoos!
 And that’s only in New Orleans, Louisiana.

-18. Craft Breweries
+17. Craft Breweries

 Tours and taprooms, from Pacific Northwest to Boston, the USA is on the map for craft beer.

-You can even take up the challenge of collecting a beer from each state.
-Click here to see the wooden map.
+You can even take up collecting a beer from each state.

-19. Friendliness
+18. Friendliness

-Maybe it’s our accent but we’ve met the friendliest of people during our travels in the USA.
+Maybe it’s our accent, but we’ve met the friendliest of people during our travels in the USA.

-From helpful directions being shouted from the back of the bus in New Orleans to strangers carrying my bag in New York City, people are so welcoming in States.
+From helpful directions being shouted from the back of the bus in New Orleans to strangers carrying my bag in New York City, people are so welcoming in the States.

-20. I’m One-Third Scotch…
+19. I’m One-Third Scotch…

 It annoys some Scots when people from the USA say they are one-third Scottish then list their DNA stats but I find it endearing and it puts us to shame for not knowing our past.

-You hold on to your clan routes North American friends!
+You hold on to your clan routes, North American friends!
 Maybe we’re related…

 The country’s age is one of the things that makes America unique.

-21. Start-Ups
+20. Start-Ups

-North Americans see the positives, fellow Scots and Brits stress about the pension and tax situations.
+North Americans see the positives; fellow Scots and Brits stress about the pension and tax situations.

-Meeting and working with/alongside so many forward-thinking and go-getting North Americans has helped me carve out this career as a professional travel blogger.
+Meeting and working with/alongside many forward-thinking and go-getting North Americans has helped me carve out this career as a professional travel blogger.

-22. The Americas
+21. The Americas

-Drive up to Canada or down to Mexico.
 Hop aboard a budget flight to Nicaragua or take a boat to the Bahamas.

 Great options for winter sun escapes or cheap vacation trips.